 2.5 Complaints may also be submitted offline by post at the entity’s following address: 189/1, THE STRAND, GZIRA GZR 1024, MALTA.

-2.6 No verbal communications will be transpired between EADR and the player or consumer before, during or after the submission of a complaint.
+2.6 There shall be no verbal communication between EADR and the player or consumer before, during or after the submission of a complaint.

 2.7 The complaint shall include: (a) all the details of the parties, the issue in dispute and the reason for the complaint; (b) concise, truthful, clear and up-to-date, summary of the circumstance allowing to provide an effective resolution.